Hostages safely rescued after nearly 11-hour ordeal at a Texas synagogue, officials say. The suspect is dead - KESQ

 Assets including local, state and federal SWAT teams were brought in to assist with the situation, as well as the FBI’s hostage rescue team, which flew to Texas from Quantico, Virginia, Miller said in the news conference.

 Authorities evacuated residents living near the synagogue as a precaution as teams negotiated with the suspect throughout the day, Miller said.
-Around 5 p.m., one hostage was released unharmed, Colleyville Police Sgt.
-Dara Nelson said.
+Those residents were allowed to return to their homes early Sunday, the Colleyville Police Department tweeted, but it warned that FBI bomb techs were disposing of some ordnances at the synagogue.

-A law enforcement official familiar with the investigation told CNN there were believed to be four hostages initially, including a rabbi, at the synagogue in Colleyville, just outside Fort Worth.
+“There may be some loud noises” but “there is no need for concern,” police said.

 Suspect apparently wanted Siddiqui released